efficientqa/efficientqa.github.io/submit.md

 You can also submit to the *unrestricted* track using the EfficientQA leaderboard.
-However, if your system will not run on the leaderboard hardware, we will also release the test set input on 2020/11/01, after the leaderboard is frozen, and you will have 48 hours to send predictions to be evaluated for the *unrestricted* track only.
+However, if your system will not run on the leaderboard hardware, we will also release the test set input on 2020/11/01, after the leaderboard is frozen, and you will have until the end of 2020/11/03 to send predictions to be evaluated for the *unrestricted* track only.

 EfficientQA leaderboard submissions are Docker images, uploaded to the [Google Container Registry](https://cloud.google.com/container-registry).